New Romney: History

+The name Romney is of uncertain origin.
+The latter part of the name derives from the Old English ēa meaning 'river'.
+The first part of the name has a few possible derivations.
+It may derive from Rumen meaning 'the broad one' or perhaps a personal name.
+Another possibility is that it derives from Romanus, the name of a priest who held land in the area in the 7th century.

 In the latter part of the thirteenth century a series of severe storms weakened the coastal defences of Romney Marsh, and the South England flood of February 1287 almost destroyed the town, as it did destroy the nearby ancient parish of Broomhill.
 The harbour and town were filled with sand, silt, mud and debris, and the River Rother changed course to run out into the sea near Rye, Sussex.
 The mud, silt and sand were never entirely removed from the town, which is why many old buildings, especially the church, have steps leading down into them from the present pavement level.

 New Romney is one of the original Cinque Ports of England, although its importance declined rapidly during the fourteenth and fifteenth centuries after the loss of the harbour.
 Archaeological investigations in 2007 during replacement of the town's main drainage have cast new light on the medieval origins and development of the town.
 New Romney Town Hall was built in 1702.

 During World War II a fleet of floating concrete harbour sections (called Mulberry Harbours) were towed across the English Channel to France to aid the Allied landings.
 One of these harbour pieces remains, embedded in a sandbank just off the coast by Littlestone-on-Sea, and is clearly visible at low tide.
 Further up the coast during the Pipe Line Under The Ocean, or PLUTO, oil was pumped to France under the English Channel for use by allied troops.

 New Romney is the main centre of population on the Romney Marsh.
 Founded in 1610 by John Southland and formerly known locally as just "Southland's", John Southland's Community Comprehensive School, the only secondary school in the area, was renamed The Marsh Academy in August 2007.